 The trust works together with the temple management and takes the responsibilities and organizing “Bhandara” on various occasions.
 At dunagiri temple many devotees and Temple Management provides hygienic and tasty food for all sections of visitors daily from morning 9:AM to Evening 5:00 PM.
 Bhandara food is a traditional offering made to Hindu deities and is often served at temples as a way of showing devotion and gratitude.
 The food is usually prepared in large quantities and is open to all visitors.

 Temple management and devotees often take great care in ensuring that the Bhandara food is hygienic and tasty.
-This is important not only for the devotees who participate in the food, but also for the temple itself, which is considered a sacred space.
+This is important not only for the devotees who participate in the food but also for the temple itself, which is considered a sacred space.
 The food is usually prepared in a clean and controlled environment, and cooks are trained to maintain high standards of hygiene and cleanliness.
 They use fresh and high-quality ingredients to make the food more delicious.

 In conclusion, temple trust and devotees take steps to ensure that the Bhandara food is accessible to all, regardless of their background.
 They may offer a variety of vegetarian options to cater to different dietary needs and make it available for free or at low prices for those who cannot afford to pay.
 It is an important aspect of hindu tradition.